Emily N. Litzinger

 - Emily argued a complex breach of contract case before the Sixth Circuit Court of Appeals.

-Emily has obtained a favorable judgment for her client at trial with an independent contractor misclassification lawsuit brought by the United States Department of Labor, argued before the U.S. Sixth Circuit Court of Appeals, and obtained numerous summary judgment dismissals for employers.
-Emily is an astute negotiator and has brokered countless cost-effective and favorable settlements for her clients.
+- Emily obtained a favorable judgment for her client at a trial with an independent contractor misclassification lawsuit against the United States Department of Labor.

-Emily was included in "20 People to Know: Law" for 2015 by Louisville Business Journal and has also been selected as a Kentucky Super Lawyers Rising Star since 2016. - Emily has been selected as a Kentucky Super Lawyers Rising Star in 2016 through 2020.
+- Emily was included in “20 People to Know: Law” by the Louisville Business Journal.

+- Emily has been selected as a Kentucky Super Lawyers Rising Star in 2016 through 2020.